popescu-af/intent-recognizer/README.md

 #### The `advanced` version

 The advanced version uses a simple forward neural network for predicting.
-The quality of the recognitions is dependant on the richness and quality of the training set and on the quality of the features chosen, respectively.
+The quality of the recognitions is dependent on the richness and quality of the training set and on the quality of the features chosen, respectively.
 Also, the architecture of the neural network influences the end result.

+The current implementation uses the `bag of words` approach, which simply counts the occurrence of some predefined keywords in the given sentence to create the feature vector.

+Note: although it would be expected that the advanced recognizer would handle natural language better, given the present training data and feature vector definitions, the results are over fit to the (small) training set.
+That's why the results are not satisfactory.
+By spending a few hours on increasing the training set and including more keywords in the bag of words, better results could be achieved.

 To train the neural network
 ```bash